In this chapter:

 Although pregnant women are not at increased risk of SARS-CoV-2 infection, they are at increased risk of severe disease and death compared with age-matched non-pregnant women.[27, 28] While the absolute risk of severe outcomes among pregnant women is low compared with absolute risk due to advanced age, the rate of ICU care for COVID‑19 has been found to be three-fold higher (adjusted risk ratio 3.0; 95% CI 2.6-3.4) for pregnant women than for non-pregnant women, and the case-fatality rate in one United States study was 13.6-fold higher for pregnant women.
 Obesity, hypertension, asthma, autoimmune disease, diabetes and older age are also associated with severe COVID‑19 in pregnant women.

 Infants of mothers with COVID‑19 are at increased risk of preterm birth and neonatal ICU admission.
-Early studies do not suggest intrauterine transmission, but transmission during birth has been shown in around 3 percent of neonates, predominantly from asymptomatic or mildly symptomatic mothers.
+Early studies do not suggest intrauterine transmission, but transmission during birth has been shown in around 3 percent of neonates.
 Most neonatal infections are asymptomatic or mild, but around 12 percent experience severe disease with dyspnoea and fever as the most commonly reported signs.

 5.2.3.
 Post-infection complications